Friday 22nd July

 I am writing this post from the comfort of my bed.
 It is 4:30pm.
 My body is very happy for the rest and does not want to move for another week!

 We are very thankful to have arrived here when we did as last night brought a storm to the Cascade region.
-The temperature today has been noticably chilly, so we have enjoyed being inside for most of it.
-Looking out of the window here, only the immediate tree line is visible down the mountain.
+The temperature today has been noticeably chilly, so we have enjoyed being inside for most of it.
+Only the immediate tree line is visible out the window.
 Otherwise there are lots of clouds.

 Timberline Lodge is a great place to find oneself for a couple of days.
 I’m sure there are lots of great hikes in the vicinity, and we already know that we could go skiing – if we could be bothered to do anything!

 The Lodge was opened by President Franklin D. Roosevelt in 1937.
 Its creation had formed part of a New Deal Program, enlisting local people much in need of work to build and furnish it in only 15 months.
 The level of craftsmanship is stunning.
 There is hand-crafted woodwork, unique art, and intricate ironwork all over the place.
 The wooden pillars supporting the central hexagonal area come from single tree trunks.
 This central section has a 6-sided stone fireplace which is 92 feet high!